zyreoo/juice/games/Elite Warfare/README.md

 # Elite Warfare

-**Team Members:** Shrey Mehra, Praveen Kumar, Dev Tripathi, Hriday Kadam
+**Team Members:** Shrey Mehra, Praveen Kumar, Dev Tripathi, Hriday Kadam.

 **How would you pitch your game in one line?**
 It's like a run-and-gun game full of different characters with epic skills.
 It's Inspired by Game Leauge of Legends and Super Mario Bros